rajeevchotai/merc-cars-assignment/README.md

 `./mvnw clean package spring-boot:repackage` on Linux or `mvnw clean package spring-boot:repackage` on Windows

 ## Running the application
-The frontend can be run using `java -jar frontend-1.0.0.jar` present in the *target* directory inside the frontend module The frontend can be run using `java -jar backend-1.0.0.jar` present in the *target* directory inside the backend module
+- The frontend can be run using `java -jar frontend-1.0.0.jar` present in the *target* directory inside the frontend module
+- The backend can be run using `java -jar backend-1.0.0.jar` present in the *target* directory inside the backend module

 ## Access the application
 Access can be done via the Swagger UI